 ‘We’ve been served from the same bottle, milady, I would have to risk as much as you.’

 Sophia drank.
 The wine was spiced, perfect to ward off the chill of the evenings.
 She had not drunk such a fine vintage in years and struggled to hide her delight at the richness of flavours.
 She set the goblet down and smiled.

 ‘Then if we are to share such a fate, it is a good way to go.’

 Sophia called a toast to her queen.
 A flicker of a smirk was born, grew and died there.
-Miranda chose to ignore it and resisted the urge to look at Eilhu.
+Mirabelle chose to ignore it and resisted the urge to look at Eilhu.

 The food was simple but exquisite fare.
 A mixture of dishes from their respective lands.
 Salmon farmed from the lakes of The Night’s Forest.
 Pink, juicy beef wrapped in fresh pastry.
 Cheeses from the milk of cows that lived and died a few miles away.